 When more advanced lockboxes are used, like those that require a smartphone app for access, your listing agent can track each time someone wants to enter your home.
 These types of lockboxes can record information that includes those who try to enter the property and those who were able to successfully gain access.

 Additionally, some homebuyers can feel pressured when the property owner or their agent is following them around.
 Instead of having the time to mull over their choice, they can end up not purchasing the property because they feel they need to provide a decision on the spot.
-If you use a lockbox, you can easily accommodate private showings to interested buyers anytime.
+If you use a digital (non-agent/Supra) lockbox, you can easily accommodate private showings to interested buyers, renters or Airbnb guests anytime.

-As a home seller, it’s best to assess the perks of using a lockbox on your property.
+As a home seller or property manager, it’s best to consider the perks of using a lockbox on your property.
 While lockboxes keep your property safe and secure from intruders, they also make your home available to more prospective buyers.

 Once you understand the type of lockbox that you’ll be using, make sure to discuss any specific instructions with your agent.
 Let your listing agent know if you allow home showings without your presence or if you prefer to be there while potential buyers are touring your home.
 This way, all expectations are clear for both parties and you can avoid any misunderstandings.